argoneuscze/tsuserver3/README.md

 Requires Python 3.6+.

 ## Motivation

 Over the years, the original [tsuserver3](https://github.com/AttorneyOnlineVidya/tsuserver3) has been changed by various people and the codebase has been inflated to the point where making any sort of change created a bigger mess than before.

 Therefore *tsuserver3 Origin* aims to keep the old codebase simple and extend the code reasonably while keeping it simple to add new features.

+## TODO

+There's a bunch of features currently missing from this version, as it's almost two years old.
+I hope to implement those and more in time.
+These are:

+* AO2 Loading
+* AO2 Feature Support
+* Websockets
+* Modcall reason
+* Improved banlist (SQLite)
+* Server voting (SQLite)
+* REST API
+* Command overhaul
+* Improved targeting for OOC commands

 ## How to use